-- SIDS - Accidental injury - Non-accidental injury due to neglect or abuse, and - Previously undiagnosed natural disease process.5
+- SIDS - Accidental injury - Non-accidental injury due to neglect or abuse, and - Previously undiagnosed natural disease process.

-This definition more closely approximates that developed by the Confidential Enquiry into Stillbirths and Deaths in Infancy study in the United Kingdom.
-6
+The definition more closely approximates that developed by the Confidential Enquiry into Stillbirths and Deaths in Infancy study in the United Kingdom.

-Why is the death rate of SIDS going down and the rate of SUDI going up?
+Why are the death rate of SIDS going down and the rate of SUDI going up?